qortmdgh4141/Prediction-of-Intraoperative-Hypotension-Using-Deep-Learning-Models-Based-on-Non-invasive-Monitoring/README.md

 </p>
 <br>

 - _In the training dataset, the ratio of intraoperative hypotension to non-hypotension cases was highly unbalanced at 1:9.
 Therefore, a Focal Loss function with a weighting mechanism was used to address the class imbalance problem.
 A Focal Loss function was applied during the training process to enable the model to learn intensively from rare hypotensive data.
-By dynamically adjusting the weighting of the training data, the Focal Loss function reoriented the learning process toward the minority class, thereby mitigating the detrimental effects of skewed data formulation_ <br/>
+By dynamically adjusting the weighting of the training data, the Focal Loss function reoriented the learning process toward the minority class, thereby mitigating the detrimental effects of skewed data formulation._ <br/>

 <p align="center">
   <img width="75%" src="https://github.com/qortmdgh4141/GALR_Globally-Attentive-Locally-Recurrent-Model/blob/main/image/fig4.png?raw=true">